Forbium/WhisperBind/README_EN.txt

 If you enter a missing category in the category field in the settings, a filter for it will also be added.
 When you right-click on the "categories" button, a list of all available categories will be written out in the chat.

+You can also use some variables in messages: %player%, %myname%, %time%, %zone%, %guild%, %level%, %class%

 Well suited for the Whispercast addon if you do not need to send many different messages.